geocryology/GeoCryoLabPy/README.md

 The DAQ uses a USB connecion, and follows the SCPI convention for communication.
 This is generally used for measuring thermistors, and contains several configuration parameters depending on the type of thermistors you wish to measure.

-## Agi4395A.py - Agilent 4395A Vector Network Analyzer

-This is a module to aid in establishing connection, communicating and finally disconnecting with an Agilent 4395A analyzer.

-## Sol1260A.py - Solartron 1260A Impedance Analyzer

-This is a module to aid in establishing connection, communicating and finally disconnecting with a Solartron 1260A analyzer.

 # Measurement Scripts

 ## logDAQ.py